 - This method ensures that people have the opportunity to play to their respective strengths.
 Some people are better at asking the questions and making sure there is a good match, while others are really good at closing deals.
 These roles can be different at each company and sometimes will overlap, requiring one person to go through the whole process themselves, depending on the nature of their business.

 - Work Alongside Peers

 - Many SDR positions tend to be entry level.
 So, while many young professionals want to get their foot in the door, you may find yourself surrounded by other peers your own age.
-This provides for an opportunity to learn and grow from one another, knowing you are all in a similar boat.
+This provides an opportunity to learn and grow from one another, knowing you are all in a similar boat.
 You can also take advantage of this situation by learning how to be a great team player and also learning how to lead a team of peers.

 - Growth and Advancement

 - According to this Forbes article, “Inside Sales is the fastest growing segment of sales and marketing.”
 To to be a successful SDR, you have to know the product and services inside out.
 It’s like Paul Walker said: “If you believe in your product, know your product, you sell it a lot better.”
 If you want to experiment with inside sales and then navigate yourself to other departments of interest, having the knowledge of the product inside and out will help you succeed.
 If you want to explore marketing as a career, having the experience with knowing what your clients want, what their needs are and where the pains are can lead you to write more relevant content, effectively use social media to target the right clients and be more aware of your SEO efforts.
 Advancing to an AE or even management roles is highly likely upon good performance.
 Millennials and iGen want to grow with companies at a rapid rate, so knowing that there is a fairly structured path for most inside sales positions, you can plan your life accordingly.